stonerlab/stonerplots/docs/source/style-gallery.rst

 ~~~~~~~~~~~~~~~~~

 When you want to compare several variables against a common independent variable, stacking the plots can be useful.
-The :py:class:`stonerplots.StackedPlots` context manager can be used for this.
+The :py:class:`stonerplots.StackVertical` context manager can be used for this.

 .. image:: ../../examples/figures/fig7b.png